 During the late 18th century, following a period of continued earthquakes, much of Skaros’ population moved south to Fira, which led to it becoming the island’s new capital.

-Fira hasn’t been spared from the impact of Santorini’s earthquakes, however, with many buildings either destroyed or damaged as a result of the 1956 Amorgos earthquake.
+Fira hasn’t been spared from the impact of Santorini’s earthquakes; many buildings were either destroyed or damaged as a result of the 1956 Amorgos earthquake.
 Following this, most of Fira’s buildings, including its churches and public buildings, were rebuilt or extensively renovated.

-The architecture of Fira is also dominated by its gleaming Greek Orthodox and Catholic churches that are a symbol of the island.
+The architecture of Fira is also dominated by its gleaming Greek Orthodox and Catholic churches, which are a symbol of the island.

 The Ifestia Festival, taking place every August, celebrates the island’s volcanic landscape with fireworks, concerts, and dance performances, while religious festivals take place throughout the year with parades and other festivities.